When Hiring Employees: Here’s How to Not Hire Yourself

-I suck at hiring.
+I stink at hiring.

 Seriously, there are two areas that I am totally unqualified to give any advice on: relationships and hiring.

 I’ve started and sold several companies.
 I’ve worked with over 320 One-On-One consulting clients – and I’ve made millions of dollars and made billions of mistakes.
 (I counted.)

 But I’ve never been good at hiring or building teams.

 DESPITE THAT, I’m going to break protocol, burst tradition, and violate general common sense and write an article on how to hire (and more importantly) how NOT to hire.

 This article could provide one of the biggest and most powerful breakthroughs of your business life.
 That’s because I am about to get raw and share with you some of my mistakes…and more importantly, what you can learn from them.

 There are two principles to effective hiring:

 Here is what I mean by this: you should never hire people you know (especially those outside of the business context) – that includes your spouse, your mother-in-law, your friend from church, or a friend of your friend from church.
 I’ve done all of these BTW.